-To address these limitations, we propose a novel hybrid MAPF framework that combines decentralized planning with a lightweight centralized coordinator, focusing on minimizing inter-agent information sharing while maintaining solution feasibility.
-Our findings show that minimal, targeted alerts are sufficient, reducing the total information load by an estimated \textbf{$\sim$93\%} compared to a continuous-observation distributed paradigm (see Appendix~\ref{ap:info_load}).
+To address these limitations, we first formulate the MAPF problem from an information-centric perspective and with the aim of reducing information exchange under this setting, we propose \emph{Information-Centric MAPF (IC--MAPF)}, a novel hybrid MAPF framework that combines decentralized planning with a lightweight centralized coordinator, that \emph{minimizes} inter-agent information sharing while maintaining solution feasibility.
+Our findings show that minimal, targeted alerts are sufficient, reducing the total information load by an estimated \bm{$2\times$} to \bm{$23\times$} compared to the state-of-the-art communication efficient algorithms (see Table~\ref{tab:search-vs-learning}).
 In our approach, agents primarily rely on decentralized, reinforcement learning-based neural network planners that operate on local observations (e.g., position coordinates), eliminating the need for global information as well as local egocentric maps.
 A central coordinator oversees agent trajectories, intervening selectively by dynamically sharing targeted information to prompt localized re-planning when conflicts are anticipated.
 This work's contributions are centered on this selective coordination strategy.
-We introduce \textbf{(1) a novel hybrid framework} with this on-demand alert mechanism and provide \textbf{(2) a comprehensive empirical evaluation} demonstrating that our planning policy generalizes robustly from a simple training regimen to larger, more complex environments.
+We introduce (1) \textbf{a information-centric MAPF formulation} and identify the information utilized by various MAPF strategies, \textbf{(2) IC--MAPF - a novel hybrid framework} with an on-demand alert mechanism that substantially reduces the amount of global information an agent must access for successful planning, and \textbf{(3) a new metric, Information Units (IU)}, to quantify the information available to each agent during planning.

 Our evaluation is guided by two key research questions: \textbf{\emph{(RQ1)}} Given the observation constraints of a decentralized setup, can an effective MAPF algorithm be created with one agent knowing nothing about other agents?
 If not, what information must it need at a minimum? and \textbf{\emph{(RQ2)}} How does the proposed hybrid method compare to leading alternative search- and learning-based approaches in terms of performance, solution quality, and scalability?